Double Team (film): Score

-Original music for Double Team was composed by Gary Chang, who had previously worked on films including The Breakfast Club and The Color of Money.
+Original music for Double Team was composed by Gary Chang, who had previously worked on films including The Breakfast Club, The Color of Money and Under Siege.
 The soundtrack includes songs by Joey Schwartz, Leareo Gianferrari, and Crystal Waters featuring Dennis Rodman.

 Reception

 Critical reception

-Double Team attracted many negative reviews, holding a current score of 11% on review aggregation site Rotten Tomatoes.
 Rodman's contribution as Yaz attracted particular criticism with attention being brought to the character's esoteric fashion sense, one reviewer pointing out that "his hair covers all known hues of the spectrum."
 In addition, the film's plot and production was attacked by several reviewers for being unimaginative and impassive.
 The New York Times wrote that Double Team's "sets are impersonal.
 Actors sleepwalk.
 Scenes do not end, they just stop."

 Criticism was not, however, universally negative.
 The Los Angeles Times referred to Double Team as "one of Van Damme's best" and continued to praise both Rodman's and Rourke's performances.
 In addition, the film was awarded four stars out of five by boxoffice.com in a retrospective review written in 2008.

 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.